 4. Surgery

-Surgery, such as an open prostatectomy, is a good option for men with severe symptoms that cannot be managed with medications or minimally invasive procedures.
+In some cases, a total prostatectomy may need to be performed.
 This procedure involves making an incision in the abdomen or the perineum and removing the enlarged portion of the prostate gland.

 The Best BPH Treatment for You